Information Statement* Mission Saver Student Account

 The balance held in your MSSA, comprised of the principal sum and interest earned, is a debt owed to you, and is backed by the assets of the Archdiocese of Melbourne.

-The MSSA is designed for students under the age of 18.
+The MSSA is an account for youth under 26 years of age.

 The minimum initial investment required to open a MSSA is $1.00.